Slow Down Now to Speed Up: Why Growth Systems are Crucial Before Hiring a Virtual Assistant

 - “Shouldn’t they just hit the ground running?”
 Not necessarily, as with most jobs, there is usually a brief period of getting up to speed with the inner workings of the business.

 - “I shouldn’t have to always tell them what to do.”
 You shouldn’t, but do you have clear processes in place which they can easily follow without referring to you?
-VAs are many things, but they’re not mind readers!
+VAs are many things, but

 - “I thought they would get more done for the time given.”
 Okay, sometimes you might strike someone who doesn’t work efficiently and won’t be a good fit, but you’ve also got to have realistic expectations about what the work entails and how long it might take to get it done well.
 There’s always that old saying; “Fast, cheap, or done well.”
 You can have fast and done well, but it won’t be cheap.
 Cheap and fast won’t be done well.
 Done well and cheap won’t be fast.
 You can only usually have two out of the three and let’s just say, we wouldn’t be sacrificing the “done well” part!